stg7/im_sort/README.md

      -o [ --output ] arg   output file

 im_sort defaults behavior is to read from stdin and do the output to stdout.
+It can be changed with the flags -f and -o to files